 Displaying data in the Hotjar dashboard takes approximately as much time:

-2. Recording clicks on dynamic elements
+2. Recording clicks on dynamic elements feature

-A lot of websites use dynamic elements, such as drop-down menus, pop-up forms, interactive objects, zoom after a cursor hover, etc.
+Many websites use dynamic elements, such as drop-down menus, pop-up forms, interactive objects, zoom after a cursor hover, etc.

 We need to check the clicks inside the pop-up form (to see which filters are the most popular), so we go to the form and make several clicks on different filters.